Restorative behaviour is at the heart of everything we do at The Marvell College.

 VI.
 Walk around school sensibly and quietly.
 Remember the one way system and keep to the left; no shouting or running.

 VII.
 The College opens at 8.00 am; be outside your form room and ready for morning registration at 8.45 am, outside your designated classroom for afternoon lessons at 12.55 pm.
 The college closes at 3.00 pm; after 3.00 pm no pupil should be on site without staff permission

-The seven important classroom rules are stated below and will appear in the new student
+The six important classroom rules are stated below and will appear in the new student planner:

 II.
 Do not answer back or challenge staff*